Leadership

 Katherine Smith, PhD

-Associate Dean of Biology Undergraduate Education, Assistant Professor of Ecology and Evolutionary Biology
+Senior Associate Dean of Biology Education, Associate Professor of Medical Science